eclipsesource/tabris-js/doc/build.md

 To build apps on your machine, the development environment for the target platform must be installed.
 If you're targeting iOS, you need macOS with a recent version of Xcode.
-For Windows, you need a Windows PC with Visual Studio 2017.
 Android apps can be build on any OS with the latest Android SDK installed.

 The Tabris CLI must be installed globally on your system: